skukla/vm-from-scratch/README.md

 		7. Bottom Padding: `10px`
 		8. Left Padding: `10px`

-26. Save the block (we'll add more to it later).
+26. Save the page (we'll add more to it later).

 <a id="luma-home-page-de"></a>
 #### Luma Home Page (DE)